 A major disadvantage of employing an individual rather than using a housecleaning service is the added legal responsibilities associated with being an employer.

 When you hire an employee, federal law requires you to complete with them a Form I-9, Employment Eligibility Verification for the U.S. Citizenship and Immigration Services (USCIS).
-To do so, you must check the employee’s identification or other documents that prove either that he or she is a U.S. citizen or has the necessary documentation to work in the U.S. The verification form is not filed with USCIS, but you must keep the completed form on file for three years after the date of hire or for one year after employment ends, whichever is later.
-You can download the form at uscis.gov.
+To do so, you must check the employee’s identification or other documents to prove that they are a U.S. citizen or otherwise can legally work in the U.S. The verification form is not filed with USCIS, but you must keep the completed form on file for three years after the date of hire or for one year after employment ends, whichever is later.
+Download the form at uscis.gov/i-9-central.

 Federal Taxes

-Federal law requires that Social Security and Medicare taxes be paid for all adults (18 years of age and older) who are paid more than $2,300 per year for household work.
-In 2021, the employer’s share is 6.2 percent for Social Security and 1.45 percent for Medicare, and the employee’s share is also 6.2 percent for Social Security and 1.45 percent for Medicare.
+Federal law requires that Social Security and Medicare taxes be paid for anyone who you pay more than $2,800 per year for household work.
+In 2025, the employer’s share is 6.2 percent for Social Security and 1.45 percent for Medicare, and the employee’s share is also 6.2 percent for Social Security and 1.45 percent for Medicare.
 If you employ someone, you are responsible for payment of both your employee’s share of these taxes and your own share.
 You can either withhold your employee’s share from his or her wages or pay it yourself.

-If you pay a household employee $1,000 or more during any calendar quarter during the current year or the previous year, you must also pay federal unemployment taxes.
-The tax rate is six percent of the first $7,000 in wages, but the federal government offers a credit to offset state unemployment taxes (see below) of 5.4 percent, regardless of the actual state tax rate (you get it by filing Form 940 with your income tax return).
+If you pay a household employee more than $1,000 during any calendar quarter during the current year or the previous year, you must also pay federal unemployment taxes.
+(Do not withhold this tax from your employee’s wages—you must pay these taxes yourself.)
+The tax rate is six percent of the first $7,000 in wages, but the federal government offers a credit to offset state unemployment taxes (see below) of 5.4 percent, regardless of the actual state tax rate.
 This means that if you properly pay state unemployment taxes, the effective federal unemployment tax rate is 0.6 percent.

 Payments are made annually by completing a Schedule H on your Form 1040 income tax return.
 Failure to pay these taxes can result in penalties as well as the obligation to pay both the employer’s and the employee’s share of the taxes.